leogalaxy0603/Optimization-of-remote-sensing-image-segmentation-by-a-cus-tomized-parallel-sine-cosine-algorithm-ba/README.md

-# Optimization-of-remote-sensing-image-segmentation-by-a-cus-tomized-parallel-sine-cosine-algorithm-ba
+# Optimization-of-remote-sensing-image-segmentation-by-a-customized-parallel-sine-cosine-algorithm-ba
-The source code of the paper 'Optimization of remote sensing image segmentation by a cus-tomized parallel sine cosine algorithm based on Taguchi method'
+The source code of the paper 'Optimization of remote sensing image segmentation by a customized parallel sine cosine algorithm based on Taguchi method'